lorenzo-rovigatti/pyrla/README.md

 	* `PostExecute`: a command that will be executed after `Execute` if and only if `Execute` exits with a zero exit code.
 	* `Relaunch`: if True relaunch jobs that return non-zero exit codes.
 Note that only the `Execute` command gets re-launched.
 	* `ContemporaryJobs`: maximum number of jobs to be executed together.
 This key may not contain expressions or list of values.
 If 0 then no max will be set.
 Defaults to 0.
+	* `RunConditions`: a list of comma-separated conditions that each job should be met in order to be run.
+Each condition should be a Python expression which can be based on the user-defined key values.
+However, note that by default all the keys are initialised as strings, so that numeric keys must be explicitly cast to numeric types if numeric comparisons are to be carried out.
+An example is `RunConditions = float(T) < 2, log(float(Activity)) > 1`.
 	* `WaitingTime`: waiting time (in seconds) between job launches.
 Defaults to 2 seconds.
 	* `Subdirectories`: one or more directories (separated by spaces) to be created from each job under the DirectoryStructure folder.
 An example: `Subdirectories = confs sus/special` will create two folders under the job's working directory (determined by `DirectoryStructure``): confs and sus.
 In addition, a directory called "special" under the sus folder will be created.
 	* `Times`: how many times the jobs must be executed.